Physiological Role

 Biological Significance

 Fasting insulin values in the optimal zone indicate preserved tissue sensitivity.
 The pancreas produces just enough to maintain blood glucose, without overproduction.
-This is the profile associated with the best long-term metabolic health.
+This is the profile that asks the least of the pancreas over time.

 Elevated values signal that the body requires more insulin to accomplish the same task.
 This compensatory mechanism, hyperinsulinemia, often precedes any visible change in blood glucose or HbA1c by several years.
 It is an early signal of insulin resistance.

 Low values may reflect reduced pancreatic production or high insulin sensitivity.
-In the context of longevity, centenarian studies are illuminating.
-They show an association between low-normal fasting insulin levels and slower metabolic aging.
+In the context of longevity, the Leiden Longevity Study is illuminating.
+Offspring of nonagenarian families show a lower average fasting insulin than their partners living in the same household.

 Fasting insulin reading gains its full dimension when combined with fasting glucose and HbA1c.
 The HOMA-IR index, calculated from these first two markers, refines the understanding of insulin sensitivity.